Switch 2 will be backwards compatible with Switch

 Whereas 2004 to 1994 is the delta between Grand Theft Auto - San Andreas and Sonic 3 and Knuckles.
 That's huge.
 Yes, I'm old enough to have been there and I can you from personal experience that in 2004 "Sonic 3 and Knuckles" was very definitely legacy in a way that The Last Of Us: Left Behind is not.
 If you tell someone today that you just started the latter, they might wonder why you're late to the party but they're not going to think anything more of it.

-• fmbb an hour ago
+• fmbb 2 months ago

 > PS5 only has PS4 backward compatibility, and it isn't going to be emulated any time soon.